WHS-One-Step/one-step-arduino/README.md

 ## Frameworks
 In this repository, **Arduino** is considered the framework and is used to connect to an Arduino circuit and upload code.
 In the scope of one-step, Arduino is a major framework that provides control of a motor controller, permitting functionality of extending a device.
+- **The language used in this repository is a C-like language provided by Arduino, allowing for low level access to such devices.**

 ## Installation
 To install this project, simply create a arduino sketch and paste the one-step-arduino.ino code.
 Subsequently, press the upload button once your arduino unit is connected to your computer, and ensure that the pin mappings correspond to the constants in the code.